how-to-get-business-listed-in-directory-pro-tips

 Optimizing Your Directory Profile

 Creating a basic listing is just the beginning.
-Optimization is where you’ll gain competitive advantage in directory visibility.
+Optimization is where you’ll gain competitive advantage in directory visibility and convert browsers into customers.

 Use Keywords in Your Business Description